webix-hub/docs/data/api/idspace_innerid.md

 	returns the inner ID of an item by its public (real) ID

 @params:
-- id		number/string		the public ID of an item
+- id		number,string		the public ID of an item

 @returns:

-- innerId     number/string    the inner ID of item
+- innerId     number,string    the inner ID of item

 @example: